-Woman indicted after hitting, killing boyfriend with car
+Woman indicted on charge of hitting, killing boyfriend with car

 Ford claimed that when she rolled the window of her car down, Harris had grabbed her by the hair and pulled almost 10 braids from her head.

-That’s when Ford drove forward, hitting Harris.
-She told police that she only meant to hit Harris’s car.
+Ford told police that she only meant to hit Harriss’ car.